ibshamch/react-v8/readMe.md

 ## React Router :

---- Caches everything automatically
---- Better to use instead of useEffect

 React Router is by far the most popular client side router in the React community.
 It is mature, being used by big companies, and battle tested at large scales.

 --- npm install react-router-dom@6.4.1.